gardener/gardener/docs/extensions/logging-and-monitoring.md

 > **Note:** Take care to provide the correct data pipeline elements in the corresponding fields and not to mix them.

-**Example:** Logging configuration for provider-specific (OpenStack) worker controller deploying a `machine-controller-manager` component into a shoot namespace that reuses the `kube-apiserver-parser` defined in [logging.go](../../pkg/component/kubeapiserver/logging.go) to parse the component logs:
+**Example:** Logging configuration for provider-specific `cloud-controller-manager` deployed into shoot namespaces that reuses the `kube-apiserver-parser` defined in [logging.go](../../pkg/component/kubeapiserver/logging.go) to parse the component logs:

 ```yaml
 apiVersion: fluentbit.fluent.io/v1alpha2